peteroupc/peteroupc.github.io/random.md

 <a id=Recommendations_for_Seeded_PRNGs></a>
 ### Recommendations for Seeded PRNGs

 Which PRNG to use for generating reproducible "randomness" depends on the application.
-But as recommendations, any PRNG algorithm selected for producing such "randomness"&mdash;
+But it is RECOMMENDED that any PRNG algorithm selected for producing such "randomness"&mdash;

-- should meet or exceed the quality requirements of a statistical RNG,
+- meet or exceed the quality requirements of a statistical RNG,
-- should be reasonably fast, and
+- be reasonably fast, and
-- should have a _state length_ of 64 bits or greater.
+- have a _state length_ of 64 bits or greater.

 <a id=Examples_2></a>
 ### Examples